nvennin/test-www/procedures/Procedure_GDP_LBHIY_Quality Risk Management.md

 ### Quality
 * Schedule and manage the performance of risk assessments when appropriate for the purposes of managing risk to patient health.
 * Log Risk Assessments (RA) on the RA tracker and issue unique number.
-* Review and approve Risk Assessments and associated follow—up.
+* Review and approve Risk Assessments and associated follow-up.
 * File all records relating to the risk assessment process.
 * Communicate risks and measures to control the risks associated with quality of Medicinal Products.